stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

---With that exemplariness I just think they would want me to move forward and up and onwards and, the sky is the limit.
+With that exemplariness, I just think they would want me to move forward and up and onwards and the sky is the limit.
 Ha, I hate to, you know, use a cliché but, really, it is for me.
 Just work.
 Work, work, work.

 #### SIGMUND